axelav/honkytonk.in/data/notes/disintegration-loops.md

 ---
-title: "The Disintegration Loops"
+title: The Disintegration Loops
-type: text
+type: note
 date: 2012-11-20T11:44:00.000Z
 tags: music, ambient, nyc
-slug: disintegration-loops
 ...

-The Quietus recently published a great [interview][0] with William Basinski on the tenth anniversary of the Disintegration Loops.
+*The Quietus* recently published a great [interview][0] with William Basinski on the tenth anniversary of the Disintegration Loops.
 He speaks at length about how the music came to be & what meaning he finds in the decaying loops: